Discover How to Protect Your Church Seating While Thoroughly Disinfecting Surfaces

 Your sexton and/or cleaning and maintenance team should be dusting all furniture in your sanctuary and other worship spaces regularly—ideally every week.
 This includes worship seating like curved pews, straight pews, and wood chairs.

 Lint-free, absorbent cloths should be the only tools required.
 Regular use of aerosol cleaning products, polishes, or waxes can dull wood finishes—and some of these actually attract more dust to settle on surfaces!
 Do not use those.
-And also, be careful not to let excess water stand on wood surfaces for any length of time, as damage will result.
+And also, be careful not to let excess soap and water stand on wood surfaces for any length of time, as damage will result.

 For seating with incorporated upholstery, a light vacuuming over the fabric with an upholstery attachment is recommended at least once a month.